mansim07/dataplex-labs/lab6-data-quality/README.md

 - Reviewing the data quality metric published in BigQuery
 - Creating a data quality dashboard
 - Data quality incident management using Cloud logging and monitoring
-- Creating data quality score tags for the data products in the catalog.
+- Creating data quality score tags for the data products in the catalog(in lab 7)

 ## Configure & execute end-to-end Data quality task for Customer Domain Data Products